 Sheriffs should have a strong bias towards actions that keep the tree green and then open.
 For main waterfall bots that are on the Commit Queue, if a simple revert can fix the problem the sheriff should revert first and ask questions later.
 For bots that are not covered by the Commit Queue and if the author is online, it's fine to ask them to fix asynchronously (since it shouldn't be blocking anyone, and it's not the author's fault as the change landed through the CQ).

 sheriff-o-matic.appspot.com is a tool to automate the work of sheriffing.
 It shows you just the failures and it automatically intersects regression ranges across the bots for you.
-Currently it only works for Chromium and Blink trees.
+Currently it only works for the Chromium tree.
 Making it work for other trees is a small amount of work: crbug.com/409693.

 More on sheriff-o-matic and what to do if it's down: https://sites.google.com/a/chromium.org/dev/developers/tree-sheriffs/sheriff-o-matic.

 Troopers know more about maintaining the buildbot masters and slaves themselves.
 They're the people to look for when the bots need an OS update, a machine goes offline, checkouts are failing repeatedly, and so on.

 Gardeners are watchers of particular component interactions.
 They generally watch a component's release or development and move the version included forward when it is compatible.
 This is called "rolling DEPS", and consists of committing a CL that changes the (Subversion) revision number in some